 How is the four day week trial in the UK working?

 Has the four-day week trial been a success in the UK?
 In this article, we are diving into the process and results of the UK’s four-day week trial was all about.
-And, we will explore how the four-day week could work, in practice, for your organisation.

 The UK four-day week trial took place for six months from June 2022 to November 2022, and involved around 70 companies and more than 3,300 employees.

 The trial involved granting employees 100% pay for working 80% of their normal hours.
 Employees committed to delivering 100% productivity despite the shorter workweek.